VoliJS/mixturejs/README.md

-# object-
+# Object+
-Post-backbone object system, used by NestedTypes and NestedReact
+Post-backbone object system, used by NestedTypes and NestedReact.

+- mixins
+- ES6 metaprogramming
+- Tools